 Resourced Provision for Autistic Students

-As part of the local authorities outreach support services the provision manager also works with staff and students in other mainstream schools, supporting the needs of autistic students at Key Stages 3 & 4.
+As part of the Local Authority’s range of outreach support service, the Resourced Provision Manager also manages SCOS (Social Communication Outreach Service) and works with staff and students in other mainstream schools in Darlington, supporting the needs of students with autism at Key Stages 3 & 4.